bgse-datascience-group8/conflicts_analysis_project/documentation/group8-analysis.md

 Basic Lasso and the SPACE algorithm were used to explore the partial correlation across cities.
 Both algorithms exposed cities with a greater number of correlations across the set, and these 'high-influence' cities were often represented in the results of both algorithms.
 However, SPACE resulted in a power law distribution of the degree of edges and basic lasso did not.
 There is a natural expectation of a "hub" phenomena in partial correlation analysis that suggests the result of the SPACE algorithm is more realistic.

-[TODO] With the sparse matrix of correlation coefficents, we will regress for the R-squared of each city given it's individual network.
+[TODO] With the resulting sparse matrix, each city's individual network will be estimated for goodness-of-fit to understand how well the city's network explains its level of conflict.

 Using a k-means algorithm, the data was clustered into regions.
 This clustering method was used as a proxy to study the effect of distance between cities.
 That is, cities which are in the same region as city x are closer to city x and thus we might expect a higher correlation with what happens in the same region than in other regions.